digimonkeys/Front-end-Developer-Interview-Questions/README.md

 * What are the various clearing techniques and which is appropriate for what context?
   - Empty Div Method:
     <div style="clear:both;"></div>
+    I do not use this method, because you have additional, unnecessary div with hardcored style.
+You can use this method when you create a layout (often in footer)
   - Overflow Method: setting auto or hidden overflow property on parent will expand it to contain the floats.
+    If you add overflow: hidden to the containing element, it will automatically adjust its height and take the floated children into account.
   - The Easy Clearing Method: uses the parent's :after to add the clear: both property .clearfix:after {
       content: ".";